hmcts/terraform-module-postgresql-flexible/README.md

   # Set your PostgreSQL version, note AzureAD auth requires version 12 (and not 11 or 13 currently)
   pgsql_version = "12"

+  # The ID of the principal to be granted admin access to the database server, should be the principal running this normally
+  admin_user_object_id = var.admin_user_object_id

   common_tags = var.common_tags
 }
 ```